A&Spire to Illuminate Signature Academic Initiatives

 1.2 Seek University support to expand the program incrementally through faculty and staff lines, including startup and facilities costs.

-1.3 Depending on the success of the program, consider the formation of an Institute that is administered by the Office of the Vice Provost for Research, Dean of A&S, and Dean of Engineering & Computer Science.
+1.3 Depending on the success of the program, consider the formation of an Institute that is administered by the Office of the Vice Provost for Research, Dean of Arts & Sciences, and Dean of Engineering & Computer Science.